 Burned by a fire?
 Our firm can help.

 Our firm has represented injured people for over 30 years.
-We represent clients in Manhattan, Brooklyn, Bronx, Queens, Staten Island, and more.
-The Weinstein Law Group makes sure you get the money you need to cover your medical bills, lost wages from being unable to work, and pain and suffering.
+We represent clients in Manhattan, Brooklyn, Bronx, Queens, Staten Island, and other areas.
+The Weinstein Law Group ensures you get the money you need to cover your medical bills, lost wages from being unable to work, and pain and suffering.

 Our clients know that we are working toward a safer New York City.
 After a malfunctioning space heater destroyed the lives of nine families in the Bronx and changed the lives of dozens of others, our attorneys stepped up to represent those families.

-Our firm realized that to keep the city safe, these negligent landlords need to be held responsible.
-Now, our New York fire accident lawyers are willing to listen to your story and help you get compensation.
+Our firm realized these negligent landlords must be held responsible to keep the city safe.
+Our firm’s skilled New York fire accident lawyer will listen to your story and help you get compensation.

 Contact our law firm for a free initial consultation and learn how we can help you.

-The statute of limitation in New York City varies based on the damages that you are claiming.
+The statute of limitation in New York City varies based on the damages you claim.

 In the city, you have two to five years to file a legal claim based on arson.
 This is a criminal case.
 However, for the personal injury claim associated with a fire, you have three years from the date of the incident.

-Types of fire and explosion accident cases we handle
+What are the different types of fire and explosion accident cases we handle?

 Furnace explosions